 Why is it good to know what cookies are set on your website?

-It important to be aware of the cookies being sent by your website so you can assess their liability and the need for cookie consent messaging.
+It is important to be aware of the cookies being sent by your website so you can assess their liability and the need for cookie consent messaging.

-Why is there no data in the cookies table?
+What if there no data in the cookies table?

 The cookie table can be empty for the following reasons: